core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 To participate in a security group, CoAP endpoints have to be configured with the group security material used to protect communications in the associated application/CoAP groups.
 The part of the process that involves secure distribution of group security material MAY use standardized communication with a Group Manager as defined in {{chap-oscore}}.
 For unsecure group communication using the "NoSec" security group, any CoAP endpoint may become a group member at any time: there is no configuring entity that needs to provide security material for this group, as there is no security material for it.
 This means that group creation and membership cannot be tightly controlled for the "NoSec" group.

-The configuration of groups and membership may be performed at different moments in the life-cycle of a device; for example during product (software) creation, in the factory, at a reseller, on-site during first deployment, or on-site during a system reconfiguration operation.
+The configuration of groups and membership may be performed at different moments in the life-cycle of a device.
+For example, it can occur during product (software) creation, in the factory, at a reseller, on-site during first deployment, or on-site during a system reconfiguration operation.

 ### Group Discovery ###